brockn/hdfs-nfs-proxy/README.md

 3. Ensure you have maven installed and hadoop command configured with *-site.xml pointing at the namenode

-4. Build the package with dependencies and start:
+4. Build the package with dependencies and start

     mvn package && ./start-nfs-server.sh

 Which will build, test, and then startup the HDFS NFS Proxy.

 5. Mount hdfs

    sudo mount /mnt/hdfs

-6. You should now be able to access HDFS.
+6. You should now be able to access HDFS

 The script ./start-nfs-client-tests.sh runs basic tests.